URA SUM and Difference

 | complex vector

-The change of the directivity diagram of the antenna array elements is specified as a complex scalar or complex vector 1 by , where is the number of elements in the array.
+The change in the radiation pattern of the antenna array elements is set as a complex scalar or a complex vector 1 by , where — the number of elements in the array.

-The tapering coefficients, also called element weights, multiply the responses of the array elements.
-Cones change both the amplitude and phase of the response to reduce side lobes or the direction of the main response axis.
+The narrowing coefficients, also called element weights, multiply the responses of the array elements.
+The cones change both the amplitude and the phase of the response to reduce the side lobes or the direction of the main axis of the response.

-If the value of the Taper parameters is a scalar, the same weight is applied to each element.
-If Taper is a vector, then the weight from the vector is applied to the corresponding sensor element.
-The number of weights must correspond to the number of array elements.
+If the value of the Taper parameter is a scalar, then the same weight is applied to each element.
+If Taper is a vector, then a weight from the vector is applied to the corresponding sensor element.
+The number of weights must match the number of array elements.